 Artistic research in the 3rd cycle (THIRD)

-THIRD is an unique facilitating model designed as a two-years trajectory for small-scale learning cohorts of seven fellows each year.
+THIRD is an unique facilitating model designed as a three-year trajectory for small-scale learning cohorts of seven fellows each year.
 THIRD prepares theatre and dance artists for 3rd cycle research opportunities through the processes of refining their individual artistic research proposals, sharpening their national and/or international aspirations, and defining their affiliation as well as funding possibilities.
 The cohort environment generates collective experiment and reflection on the potential of artistic research.

 Embodied Knowledge in Theatre and Dance